alaahussein94/Solo-Summarizer/README.md

 ## Results

+### Phase 1:
 The initial fine-tuning of the T5-small model on the BillSum dataset yielded promising results, with a Rouge1 score of 0.1436, Rouge2 score of 0.0514, RougeL score of 0.1188, and RougeLsum score of 0.119 on the evaluation set.

+### Phase 2:
+The fine-tuning and comparison of the T5-base and FLAN-T5-base models on the BillSum dataset provided valuable insights into their performance.
+The T5-base model showed an initial improvement but exhibited odd behavior after the first two epochs.
+The FLAN-T5-base model faced challenges such as a lack of recorded training loss.
+Further investigation and optimization are planned for the final phase of the project.

 ## License